Paperback-iOS/website/src/help/faq/README.md

 ---

-### App crashes when trying to follow on iPad
-This is a known Apple bug that was fixed in iPadOS 13.4, update to iPadOS 13.4 or avoid following manga in Paperback and use the MangaDex website to follow (and then sync).

----

 ### App crashes after trying to download a manga
 Downloading manga currently does not work and breaks the app.
 You will need to delete and reinstall the app to fix this issue.